sigp/lighthouse/book/src/ethdenver.md

 	block/attestation processing times then we'll be _very, very_ grateful!
 	We have some time put away for this next week, if you can do it at the hackathon we can focus on other things!

+## Slashing detection

+Lighthouse does not currently detect and submit slashings to the network (this is our next major project).
+There are two ways you can go about adding slashing
+protection:

+- **Easy but not comprehensive**: look for times when a validator tries to change their vote during the same epoch when fork choice is [processing their votes](https://github.com/sigp/lighthouse/blob/371e5adcf89d99a5958b802cf9925a990bd66ba6/eth2/proto_array_fork_choice/src/proto_array_fork_choice.rs#L92-L107).
+This is low-hanging fruit, but it's also very easy for validators to evade this method.
+It also doesn't detect slashable blocks.
+- **Hard and comprehensive**: build a standalone service that listens to the [WebSocket API](./websockets.md) for attestations/blocks then polls the [HTTP API](./http.md) to find the committees that produced the attestation/block.
+	Compare these to previously known attestations/blocks and if you find a offense, submit it to one of the Lighthouse [slashing endpoints](./http_beacon.md).
+Make sure you're running a validator so it will include the slashings in a block when it gets a chance.